ffleandro/VisualMobility/README.md

 ##About
 _VisualMobility is a **visual exploration** tool for **multi-modal personal mobility information** that provides a **flexible filtering interface** and **contextual visualizations** that try to extract meaningful **mobility patterns**._

-As part of my Masters' Thesis I developed this prototype, however this was my first real experience with HTML5, CSS and JavaScript, so of course there are lots of code optimizations to be done.
-This project was just the tip of iceberg for personal mobility exploration tools and I hope to add future developments for more flexibility and integration with other tools and data sources.
+As part of my Masters' Thesis I developed this prototype.
+This was my first real experience with HTML5, CSS and JavaScript so of course there are lots of code optimizations to be done.
+This project was just the tip of the iceberg for personal mobility exploration tools and I hope to add future developments for more flexibility and integration with other tools and data sources.

 Check out the live demo here:
 [http://visualmobility.tk](http://visualmobility.tk) (Chrome only)